Grief Counselling

 Find support from an experienced professional who can help you navigate the grieving process after loss.

-Anticipatory grief: Occurs before an actual loss happens, typically in situations involving the impending death of a loved one due to illness.
-It's a form of grief that begins before the event
+Anticipatory grief: A form of grief that begins before an actual loss happens, typically in situations involving the impending death of a loved one due to illness.

 Disenfranchised grief: Not openly acknowledged, publicly mourned, or socially supported because the loss, or the way one expresses grief is not considered "valid" by society.
 Can lead to isolation and a difficulty processing emotions.